 Transition to Adult Living is not an emergency shelter and only accepts clients through an application, interview and assessment process.
 At times our program is full and we are operating from a wait list.
 If this is the case we will notify you of the approximate wait time and you may elect to apply and be placed on the wait list or we will help you find an alternate program should your needs be more immediate.
-Download the Transition to Adult Living Application here.
+Fill out the Transition to Adult Living Application below.

-PHFC Transition to Adult Living Program
+PHFC Transition to Adult Living Program Contact

 Sharon Moore, Director